 What should I be paying?

-The Lexus LC lives in a curious corner of the car world, but a rather pleasing one.
-Here’s a GT car with nearly as much majesty and head-turning potential as an Aston Martin DB11 or Bentey Continental GT, but at little more than half the price.
+The Lexus LC lives in a curious corner of the car world, particularly in the present day, but it’s certainly a rather pleasing corner.
+Here’s a GT car with nearly as much majesty and head-turning potential as an Aston Martin DB11 or a Bentley Continental GT, but with a 50 per cent price cut on those cars.
 Naturally its performance, materials and badge kudos don’t live up to those rivals, but when a car looks this good, you really mightn’t care.

-Both petrol LC500 and hybrid LC500h start at an identical £81,750, which perhaps illustrates why 75 per cent of buyers stick with the traditional V8 – despite Lexus largely advertising itself as a hybrid brand.
-Clearly anyone spending eighty grand (plus) is less bothered by their fuel bills.
+The petrol LC 500 starts at £95,660 with 20-inch wheels, basic seats and a pretty featureless drivetrain (save for that wonderful V8 of course), while the hybrid LC 500h won’t save you much as it kicks off at £95,515.
+That perhaps illustrates why 75 per cent of buyers stick with the traditional V8 – despite Lexus largely advertising itself as a hybrid brand.
+Clearly anyone spending ninety grand (plus) is less bothered by their fuel bills.
 No major shock.

-Lexus sold nearly 3,000 LC coupes and convertibles in 2020, of which a princely 82 were on British shores.
-As we write, there are a less than 10 for sale in the classifieds, priced from around £55,000.
-Which does at least suggest such rarity helps strengthen residuals a bit – some of its rivals are infamous for shedding thousands almost as soon as you’ve driven your brand new car out of the dealer’s postcode.
+Lexus sold nearly 3,000 LC coupes and convertibles back in 2020, of which a princely 82 were on British shores.
+As we write, there are only double figure numbers for sale in the classifieds, priced from around £50,000.
+Which does at least suggest such rarity helps strengthen residuals a bit – some of its rivals are infamous for shedding thousands almost as soon as you’ve driven your brand-new car out of the dealer’s postcode.

 What about this 2024 update?

 Lexus has lightly changed the LC a couple of times during its life so far, with a geeky update in 2020 removing 10kg of unsprung weight and sharpening the steering, while also adding Apple CarPlay and Android Auto.